Complete Guide

 Benefits:

-Following the schedule spaces reviews at the moment you are about to forget, which is where the time savings come from.
+Following the schedule stretches the gap between reviews as recall gets stronger, which is where the time savings come from.

 Implementation Tips: